Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: Building derived temporal graphs

-To generalize the topological partitioning introduced while studying the $RV-RV$ subnetwork, we introduce a classification based on the topological properties of the $O-(RV/RL)-O$ derived growing network.
-In this classification, each node is characterized by the number of incoming degrees $T$, the number of outgoing degrees $S$, and a boolean $L$ which equals $1$ if it links to itself, and $0$ otherwise.
+To generalize the topological partitioning introduced in the study of the $RV$--$RV$ subgraph, we define a classification based on the topological properties of the derived {\it temporal graph}, which yields the {\it TSL graph} (Fig.~\ref{fig:partitioning} and Table~\ref{tab:notations}).
+In this classification, each node is characterized by the in-degree $T$, the out-degree $S$, and a boolean $L$, which equals $1$ if it links to itself and $0$ otherwise.
 Self-loops exist for origin nodes that have one or more $RV/RL$ nodes after partitioning.
-To limit the number of distinct categories (that may correspond to different evolution rules), we also introduce the {\it classification depth} $\delta_m$, which corresponds to the maximum value of $T$ and $S$ used to define categories and partition the origin nodes.
-Each origin is then assigned a type in the derived network, noted as $O:TSL(\delta_m)$ (or simply $TSL$ when not ambiguous), corresponding to the values $\min(T,\delta_m)$, $\min(S,\delta_m)$, and $L$.
+To limit the number of distinct categories (which may correspond to different evolution rules), we also introduce the {\it classification depth} $\delta_m$, which corresponds to the maximum value of $T$ and $S$ used to define categories and partition the origin nodes.
+Each origin in the {\it TSL graph} is then assigned a type, denoted $O:TSL(\delta_m)$ (or simply $TSL$ when not ambiguous), corresponding to the values $\min(T,\delta_m)$, $\min(S,\delta_m)$, and $L$.

-At the first ``order'' (namely $\delta_m=1$), this classification allows us to display the ``bow-tie-like'' graph representation of this $O-(RV/RL)-O$ derived growing network (Fig.~\ref{fig:bowtie}).
-Strictly speaking, the bow-tie representation is built focusing on the existence of a Giant Strongly Connected Component~\cite{broder_graph_2000}.
-Cycles do not exist in the original (DAG) network but may exist in the derived growing network, depending on the partitioning strategy and whether or not the time arrow is used to define edge directions, between nodes with one or more outgoing and incoming edges.
-This corresponds to $TSL$ nodes classified as $111$ and explains the reference to the bow-tie-like representation.
+Cycles do not exist in the {\it main graph}, which is a directed acyclic graph, but may exist in the {\it temporal graph}, depending on the partitioning strategy and on whether or not the time arrow is used to define edge directions between nodes with one or more incoming and outgoing edges.
+For $\delta_m = 1$, cycles can only involve $TSL$ nodes classified as $111$ after topological partitioning.

+From this perspective, starting from the {\it main graph}, in which only some nodes natively carry a temporal attribute and whose corresponding layer contains no cycles, the construction of the derived {\it temporal} and {\it TSL graphs} makes it possible to represent the upper layer of the system as a directed graph in which cycles may exist.
+One can then introduce the adjacency diagram describing the links between the different $TSL$ types (Fig.~\ref{fig:TSLgraph}).

+Previous studies of the Web graph have shown how such adjacency diagrams are organized into strongly connected components, together with subsets of nodes that do not belong to these components but for which incoming or outgoing paths may exist.
+This has led to the seminal results describing the bow-tie structure of the Web~\cite{broder_graph_2000}, and to subsequent works~\cite{meusel_graph_2014,meusel_graph_2015}.